JetBrains/lets-plot/README_PYTHON.md

 Note that the Python API being very similar yet is different in detail from R. Although we have not implemented the entire ggplot2 API in our Python package, we have added a few [new functions](#unfamiliar_functions_used_in_the_examples) and [built-in sampling](#sampling) to our Python API.

 You can try the Lets-Plot library in [Datalore](https://blog.jetbrains.com/blog/2018/10/17/datalore-1-0-intelligent-web-application-for-data-analysis/).
-Datalore Plot is available in Datalore out-of-the-box and is almost identical to the one we ship as PyPI package.
-This is because Datalore Plot is an offshoot of the Datalore project from which it was extracted to a separate plotting library.
+Lets-Plot is available in Datalore out-of-the-box and is almost identical to the one we ship as PyPI package.
+This is because Lets-Plot is an offshoot of the Datalore project from which it was extracted to a separate plotting library.

 One important difference is that the python package in Datalore is named **datalore.plot** and the package you install from PyPI has name **lets_plot**.